-International Exhibition on Spirituality, ‘Forms of Devotion’ at China Art Museum in Shanghai- November 6, 2015 till February 22, 2016.
+International Exhibition on Spirituality, ‘Forms of Devotion’ at China Art Museum in Shanghai- 6th November to 22nd February, 2016.

 Her works in Remains of Ayodhya is a pertinent exhibition in the artistic explorations of Kota Neelima.
 It opened in January 2017 at the Alliance Francaise.
 The Exhibition seeks to represent the absence of the point of reference in Ayodhya that equates it with any particular place of worship.
 It powerfully re-conceptualises Ayodhya in the mind of the travelers of various religions and frees it from its ritualistic terrotorialisation and traditional demarcation.

 Some group shows and auctions where her work was featured in last 10 years:

 - The Epic Journey of Indian Art, Contemporary Art Exhibition:

 – Visual Art Gallery, India Habitat Centre, New Delhi, 23rd to 24th January, 2017.

 – National Museum of Fine Arts, Bishkek, Kyrgyzstan, October 18th to 23rd October, 2016.